PineTree-Solutions/RepoToLLM/README.md

 # RepoToLLM

-RepoToLLM is a Visual Studio Code extension designed specifically for Python projects to help you export your repository structure and code snippets into a Markdown file that an LLM (Large Language Model) can easily understand.
+A Visual Studio Code extension designed specifically for Python projects to help you export your repository structure and code snippets into a Markdown file that an LLM (Large Language Model) can easily understand.
 It automates the creation of documentation for your repository, making it easier to integrate your codebase with AI tools like ChatGPT, Claude, Gemini, and more.

 ---